jasoumik/Customized_Burger_ordering_system_rawPHP/README.md

 # Customized_Burger_ordering_system_rawPHP
-Food Ordering System is a web application that manages the restaurant menu order between waiter and chef.
+Customized_Burger_ordering_system is a web application that manages the restaurant menu order between admin and customer.

 ## Login Details
 For admin: